Liorbe1/Zoo/README.md

 # Zoo
 Desktop application in java.
-The application is for simulate Zoo with Java Swing GUI and multi threading.
+The application is for simulate Zoo with Java Swing and multi threading.